 (34) In order to meet the Education Services for Overseas Students (ESOS) National Code requirements, the University monitors the workload of student visa holders to ensure they complete their study programs within the duration specified in their Confirmation of Enrolment (CoE) and do not exceed the allowable portion of online or distance learning.

-(35) As part of this monitoring, international students who are undertaking less than 100% of load in any half-year of their study must obtain permission from the relevant Academic Course Advisor or Director, Academic Program (for academic reasons) or Student Welfare Officer (for compassionate reasons) to study a reduced load.
+(35) As part of this monitoring, international students who are undertaking less than 100% of load in any half-year of their study must obtain permission from the relevant Academic Course Advisor or Academic Course Advisor (for academic reasons) or Student Welfare Officer (for compassionate reasons) to study a reduced load.
 The University may not be able to issue a new CoE if students have failed to obtain this approval.

 (36) The University will issue a new CoE to international students studying on-shore if it becomes clear that a study program will not be completed within the current CoE period.
 A new CoE can be issued only for the following reasons: